Education Marketing Trends to Watch in 2016. Part 2: Video Content Marketing Trends

 Schools that develop a full strategy for their pay-per-click campaign, including landing pages and conversion points, will be successful in PPC video ads.

 In 2015, Twitter launched their live streaming app called “Periscope.”
-Periscope, like competitor Meerkat, promises to “discover the world through someone else’s eyes.”
+Periscope promises to “discover the world through someone else’s eyes.”
 Through a smartphone application, users can watch another user broadcast a live stream video of their current experience.
-Application of this technology have included:
+Application of this technology has included:

 - Live webinars with Q&A